 Exploring Probing Questions In Customer Service: A Guide

-In a customer service workplace, effective communication is crucial for understanding and meeting the needs of customers.
+Effective communication is crucial for understanding and meeting customers’ needs in a customer service workplace.

 One powerful tool for enhancing communication is the use of probing questions.